the-technat/the-technat/content/posts/popos.md

   - Never ever manipulate the gnome shell!
 No custom themes or anything like that!
   - Don't modify shortcuts!
 - Use the Pop!_Shop for applications, `apt` only for command line programms (e.g `docker` or `sl`)
-- Snap or APT doesn't matter, as long as it's a click in the store
+- Snap or APT doesn't matter, as long as it's a click in the store and works.

 # Bootstrap